Skip to navigation

 Panama (3 weeks)

-As an antidote to the disappointment of Costa Rica, we started our Panamaian trip with some relaxation in the idyllic Carribean islands of Bocas del Toro.
+As an antidote to the disappointment of Costa Rica, we started our Panamanian trip with some relaxation in the idyllic Caribbean islands of Bocas del Toro.
 We didn't want to leave, but eventually we dragged ourselves back to the mainland to visit the hill town of Boquete, before continuing southeast through Santiago and on to Pedasí, our final stop before the breathtaking capital of Panama City.
-Our next port of call, Portobelo, was rather less salubrious, but we were there to catch a yacht to take us to Colombia, and we spent seven days aboard the The Black Dragonfly sailing through the stunning San Blas islands, stopping off at Cayos Holandeses and Cayos Coco Banderos before a two-day ocean passage to Colombia.
+Our next port of call, Portobelo, was rather less salubrious, but we were there to catch a yacht to take us to Colombia, and we spent seven days aboard The Black Dragonfly sailing through the stunning San Blas islands, stopping off at Cayos Holandeses and Cayos Coco Banderos before a two-day ocean passage to Colombia.

 Colombia (1 month)

 After the boat trip from Panama we needed a break, so we spent a week in the lovely colonial city of Cartagena doing precious little except recovering and getting ready for the trip east to Santa Marta.
 Here we trekked for five days into the remote rainforest to reach Ciudad Perdida (the Lost City), an amazing medieval city that was only discovered in the 1970s.
-Exhausted by the walk, we decided to ditch the long bus ride and instead take a plane to Medellín before flying on to the capital Bogotá, where we visited the impressive salf cathedral in Zipaquirá.
+Exhausted by the walk, we decided to ditch the long bus ride and instead take a plane to Medellín before flying on to the capital Bogotá, where we visited the impressive salt cathedral in Zipaquirá.
 And so ended six months' travelling through Central America and Colombia.

 Plans for the Future